choria-legacy/mcollective-choria/README.md

 Every component uses strong SSL encryption that cannot be disabled.

-See [the Wiki](https://github.com/ripienaar/mcollective-choria/wiki) for further information
+See [the Wiki](https://github.com/ripienaar/mcollective-choria/wiki) for a deployment guide.

 ## Contact?